 What is there to do right around the OCC?

-The OCC is located in the Lloyd District, which is experiencing vigorous growth and exciting new developments.
-You can check out all the activity and entertainment options, enjoy a variety of shopping, or savor a delicious dish within minutes of the convention center.
+The OCC is located in the Lloyd District, which is experiencing vigorous growth and exciting new developments; from the plentiful activity and entertainment options, and a variety of shopping, or savor a delicious dish within minutes of the convention center.

 Do you have a list of the major annual events and festivals in Portland?